ARM-software/coresight-wire-protocol/README.md

     These libraries implement the client interface for CSWP.
   * doc: CSWP documentation
   * usb_transport: USB client transport
+  * tcp_transport: TCP client transport
-    These libraries implement a client transport for CSWP over USB.
+    These libraries implement a client transport for CSWP over USB and TCP.
   * server: Server libraries
     These libraries implement the server interface for CSWP.